-We may not be able to negotiate additional collaboration agreements having terms satisfactory to us or at all.\
+We may not be able to negotiate additional collaboration agreements having terms satisfactory to us or at all.

 We may not be able to enter into additional product discovery and development collaborations due to the exclusive nature of our current product discovery and development collaborations.
 Each of our current collaboration agreements provides for the use of flavor ingredients within one or more defined food, beverage and ingredient product fields on an exclusive or co-exclusive basis for the respective collaborator during the collaborative period specified in the agreement.
-In the case of exclusive agreements, or co-exclusive agreements where all fields and geographies are granted, we will not be able to enter into additional collaborations with any other food, beverage and ingredient company covering the same product field during the applicable collaborators.
+In the case of exclusive agreements, or co-exclusive agreements where all fields and geographies are granted, we will not be able to enter into additional collaborations with any other food, beverage and ingredient company covering the same product field during the applicable collaborative period.
+In addition, our collaborators competitors may not wish to do business with us at all due to our relationship with our collaborators.
 Consolidation in our target markets may also limit the number of potential collaborators.
 Further, if we do not achieve our research and development objectives under our existing collaboration agreements prior to the expiration of the collaborative period, our collaborators may elect not to renew these agreements on terms that are acceptable to us.
 If we are unable to enter into additional product discovery and development collaborations on satisfactory terms, our ability to sustain or expand our business will be significantly diminished.

-Disagreements or disputes with a collaborator could adversely impact our business operations and prospects.\
+Disagreements or disputes with a collaborator could adversely impact our business operations and prospects.